deepak4566/OpenAI_Chatbot/README.md

 ## Credits

-- This project is based on OpenAI's GPT-3 API.
+- This project is based on OpenAI's GPT-2 I.
 - The front-end interface is created using Bootstrap and jQuery.

 ## License